Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Conclusions

 \section{Conclusions}

 In this work, we presented a novel way of constructing \glspl{ROM} for \glspl{PDE} describing advection-dominated problems.
 The key properties of our proposed \gls{ROM} are: \textit{sparsity} and \textit{generalizability} through a space-local \gls{ROM} with overlapping subdomains; \textit{stability} by embedding energy conservation in the \gls{ROM}.
 The space-local \glspl{ROM} are achieved by building a \gls{POD} basis within each subdomain, as compared to a single common basis for the standard space-global approach.
-In \cite{farhat_local_POD} it was shown that such a basis results in a sparse and computationally efficient \gls{ROM}.
-We modified this approach to generate a common local basis for the entire domain, similar to a finite element basis.
-By generating a common basis we achieve generalizability, as in this way a feature observed in one subdomain can now be represented in any of the subdomains.
+In \cite{farhat_local_POD}, it was shown that such a basis results in a sparse and computationally efficient \glspl{ROM}. \R{comment_1c}\revone{As suggested in \cite{CHUNG2024DDROM}, we modified this approach to generate a common local basis for the entire domain, similar to a finite element basis.
+This work differs from \cite{CHUNG2024DDROM} in that we applied this to time-dependent \glspl{PDE}, as opposed to steady-state problems.
+In addition, we introduced overlapping subdomains to ensure a smooth representation of the solution within the space-local \gls{POD} basis.} By generating a common basis, we achieve generalizability in time, as in this way, a feature observed in one subdomain can now be represented in any of the subdomains.
 In addition, we introduced overlapping subdomains to prevent discontinuities at the subdomain boundaries.
-To test our methodologies we made use of the linear advection equation in both 1D and 2D.
+To test our methodologies, we made use of the linear advection equation in both 1D and 2D.
 One of the properties of this system is that the energy is conserved.
-Our space-local ROMs satisfy this property exactly, even when the basis is non-orthogonal (as is the case for the overlapping approach).
+Our space-local \glspl{ROM} satisfy this property exactly, even when the basis is non-orthogonal (as is the case for the overlapping approach).